Changan Automobile: Changan Suzuki (1993–2018)

-Technical and commercial cooperation with Suzuki Motors, beginning in 1983, saw Changan assembling inexpensive commercial trucks (originally the Suzuki Carry ST90 as the Changan SC112) under license into the 2000s.
-The two companies formed Chongqing Changan Suzuki Automobile Co in 1993, which built licensed versions of the Suzuki Alto, Suzuki Cultus, and more recently the Swift.
+Technical and commercial cooperation with Suzuki Motor Corporation beginning in 1983 led Changan to assemble inexpensive commercial trucks — originally the Suzuki Carry ST90 as the Changan SC112 — under licence into the 2000s.
+Chongqing Changan Suzuki Automobile Co. was formed in 1993 and built licensed versions of the Suzuki Alto, Suzuki Cultus, and Suzuki Swift.

-In parallel with its Suzuki joint venture, Changan also continued to build small trucks and vans for commercial use based on the 1999 Suzuki Carry license, but independently developed vehicles are quickly replacing them.
-These small cars carry the Changan brand name although Suzuki technology is used in their design and manufacture.

-On 4 September 2018, Suzuki transferred its 50 percent stake in Changan Suzuki to Changan Automobile Group, ending 25 years of joint venture.
-Under the plan, Changan would continue to make and sell Suzuki-branded cars in China under license.

-In 2021, Changan Suzuki was renamed to Chongqing Lingyao Automobile.
+On 4 September 2018 Suzuki transferred its 50% stake to Changan, ending 25 years of joint venture.
+Changan subsequently continued to manufacture and sell Suzuki-branded cars in China under licence.
+In 2021 the entity was renamed Chongqing Lingyao Automobile.